Article Dans Une Revue Journal of Nonparametric Statistics Année : 2024

 Résumé

 Large classes of problems can be formulated as inverse problems, where the goal is to find parameter values that best explain some observed measures.
-The relationship between parameters and observations is typically highly non-linear, with high-dimensional observations and correlated multidimensional parameters.
-To deal with these constraints via inverse regression strategies, we consider the Gaussian Local Linear Mapping (GLLiM) model, a special instance of mixture of expert models.
+The relationship between parameters and observations is typically highly non-linear, with relatively high dimensional observations and correlated multidimensional parameters.} To deal with these constraints via inverse regression strategies, we consider the Gaussian Local Linear Mapping (GLLiM) model, a special instance of mixture of expert models.
 We propose a general scheme to design a Bayesian nonparametric GLLiM model to avoid any commitment to an arbitrary number of experts.
-A tractable estimation algorithm is designed using variational Bayesian expectation-maximization.
+A tractable estimation algorithm is designed using variational Bayesian expectation-maximisation.
 We establish posterior consistency for the number of mixture components after the merge-truncate-merge algorithm post-processing.
-Illustrations on simulated data show good results in terms of recovering the true number of experts and the mean regression function.
+Illustrations on simulated data show good results in terms of recovering the true number of experts and the regression function.

 Fichier principal